-As I said in the beginning, database issues tend to be the number one culprit when it comes to poorly performing ColdFusion sites.
+As I said in the beginning, database issues tend to be the number one culprit when it comes to poorly performing ColdFusion queries on sites.
 I think the JDBC set of features in FusionReactor will probably be your top tool for helping improve your applications.
 I know this is where I’d start looking!

 Thanks to our special guest author Raymond Camdem for writing this article for us.